ashishRaghav999/Student-Enrollment-Form/README.md

                          :      -> Simple to use and real time.
+                                -> Proprietary algorithm for High Performance CRUD operations.
+Multiple times faster than popular DBMS.
                                 -> Serverless support: fast development
                                 -> NoSQL and that's why best in performance.
                                 -> Multi-Mode databases
                                 -> Webservices API - that leads low development cost

+JsonPowerDB is a Database Server with Developer friendly REST API services.
+It's a High Performance, Light Weight, Ajax Enabled, Serverless, Simple to Use, Real-time Database.

+Release History
+                         :      -> Version 1.0 on 21/01/2023